pawelgrzybek/pawelgrzybek.com/content/posts/2018-04-29-configure-a-local-wordpress-development-on-macos-from-scratch.md

 ---
 title: "Configure a local WordPress development on macOS from scratch"
-description: "So you're about to build a WordPress website.
+summary: "So you're about to build a WordPress website.
 An Apache HTTP Server, PHP and MySQL database is all that you need.
 Let me guide you step by step."
 photo: 2018-04-29.jpg
 ---